Br4v3H3r0/Anon-Chat/README.md

 Feel free to customise the ui inside ui.py and add colors to it.
 I will do that soon once i get time :)

-I know the above steps are cumbersome, i will include a script to make it automatic and user-friendly, so stay tuned ;) and enjoy!